Platfuss/OnlineShop/README.md

 ## Deployment

-Deployed site is awailable at https://misz-masz.netlify.app/
+Deployed site is available at https://misz-masz.netlify.app/